acappleman/README-generator/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

-* What was your motivation?
+- What was your motivation?
-* Why did you build this project?
+- Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
-* What problem does it solve?
+- What problem does it solve?
-* What did you learn?
+- What did you learn?

-## Table of Contents (Optional)
+## Table of Contents

 If your README is long, add a table of contents to make it easy for users to find what they need.